 - Packed with working code and easy-to-follow, step-by-step instructions to configure, deploy, and scale your applications

 This book is for system engineers and administrators who have a fundamental understanding of information management systems and infrastructure.
-It helps if you’ve already played around with Chef; however, the book covers all the important topics you will need to know.
+It helps if you’ve already played around with Chef; however, this book covers all the important topics you will need to know.
 If you don’t want to dig through a whole book before you can get started, this book is for you, as it features a set of independent recipes you can try out immediately.

-- Set up your local development and testing environment for Chef with cookbooks and Vagrant
+- Set up your local development and testing environment for Chef

 - Debug your cookbooks and Chef runs by using the numerous inspection and logging facilities of Chef